sleeptoken/zettelkasten/Detecting sandbox.md

 Source: #AOC24

-Tags:

-There are different types of anti-malware techniques used by malwares
+There are different types of anti-malware techniques used by [[malware]]

 we are checking a technique, which checks if the directory `C:\Program Files` is present by querying the Registry path This directory is often absent on sandboxes or other virtualized environments, which could indicate that the malware is running in a sandbox.